rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

    - The draft has already removed subscription-modified, and just kept subscription-created.

+     - Thomas, check for implementations.
+     - Useful to keep the transport up.
+     - Consensus if for it to be removed.

    - Should subscription-started notification include a fingerprint of the schema that is covered by the subscription that would guaranteed to change if the subscription changes?
+     - Rob: I think that we should do this (i.e., as optimized version of content-id)
-Would this also be impacted by a change to access control?
+     - Would this also be impacted by a change to access control?
 (Rob: Probably not)
+     - Thomas would like to align to the same mechanism in YANG Push.
+     - Should discuss all of this together.
+IETF 122 discussion.

    - If a subscription references a filter, then should that be included inline in the subscription started notification (as per the RFC 8641 text), or should it indicate that it is a referenced filter?
+     - Thomas: Do we need referenced filters at all?
+Subscriptions could be simplified if everything was done inline.
+     - gNMI is only done inline.
+     - Juniper also supports filters.
+     - Thomas try to simplify as much as possible, then do we need templating?

    - When a subscription is terminated, should it be MUST NOT send any more notifications after the terminated message, or SHOULD NOT?
 For a dynamic subscription, should the RPC be synchronous and not reply until it knows that all queues have been drained?
+      - Holger, Thomas, Benoit: MUST NOT
+      - James: SHOULD NOT
+      - MUST NOT is clearer from an implementation POV, but probably doesn't really matter.
+      - What does the receiver do when it gets this message anyway.

    - Is a publisher allowed to arbitrarily send a sync-on-start resync, e.g., if it detects data loss, or should it always just terminate and reinitialize the subscription?
+    - Holger, terminate & recreate.
+    - gNMI, not specified.
+    - Thomas: Keep this as implementation detail.
+    - Sequence-id indicates that a client is dropping message anyway.
+    - Receiver can already monitor and see that there is a problem anyway.

    - Should we name subscription-terminated to subscription-stopped?
+     - Holger, no reason to change
+     - Rob, note we will be in a different namespace anyway.
+Does terminated indicate too much finality for a configured subscription, or doesn't this matter?
+     - No reason to change, keep as is.

    - If the parameters for a subscription change in any way (e.g., the config changes for a configured subscription, or a referenced filter changes in a dynamic subscription) then do we want to say that the subscription MUST be killed and recreated.
 I.e., with subscription-terminated/subscription-started notifications?
 (Section 11)
+     - Holger, kill/re-create.
+     - Collector would need to no.
+     - Ebben: Includes addition or deletion of the path.
+     - Benoit: Which parameters are changing, this could impact.
+It depends.
+Maybe forcing it down keeps it simple.
+Would need further definition of what parameters would cause this to be pulled down.
+     - Locally relevant, e.g., modifying transport parameters doesn't force a change.
+     - Benoit: If you are not sure what you are doing you must recreate.

    - Should we have an RPC/Action to reset a receiver or a subscription?
 E.g., discussed in section 11.1.5.
+      - Holger yes.
+      - Benoit: What is the advantage here?
+      - Ebben: Like clearing a BGP neighbour.
+      - Thomas: agnostic to this.
+      - Probably keep this in for the moment.

    - Should we support configurable keepalives?
 I presume that this means for an on-change only subscription.
+     - Holger, yes, this will be needed.
+     - Rob, should this be solved in the transport layer rather than application layer.
+     - Thomas, no thinking of a subscription level keepalive.
+If we do keepalives then do it at the application level and do it as far as the collection process.
+Only thinking for on-change subscriptions.
+     - Thomas thinking of doing this per publisher-id.
+     - Benoit: Who is going to receive this keepalive
+     - Thomas: Message broker.
+     - Thomas: at a minimum joint period and on-change subscription.
+A keepalive is one further optimization.
+     - Ebben: Is this just a small message, Rob: yes.
+     - Benoit: Is this the right way of solving this (i.e., in the protocol itself)
+     - Open for further discussion.

 1. Questions/comments on the notification message format:

    - periodic and on-change notifications use the same new single update message.
+     - Agreed.

    - We also mandate use of the new envelope draft for encapsulating the notifications.
 Do we want to REQUIRE use of hostname & sequence-number?
 (I think we do).
+     - Agreed on new envelope format.
+     - Benoit: Why is this is optional in the envelope?
+Why not make it mandatory in the envelope.
+     - Generally thinking is that we should make this mandated here and in envelope.

-   - We allow a subscription to be decomposed into more specific subscriptions which are then used for the notification.
+c subscriptions which are then used for the notification.

    - We allow multiple updates within a single message (primary use case is for the on-change case).
 What about the timestamp, which is still just once per message (like gNMI)?
 Should message bundling be optional/configurable to implement (if they all use a single shared timestamp)?